UAE warns against Israeli annexation of West Bank as strikes in Gaza kill 31

 Israel says it only targets militants and takes measures to spare civilians.
 It blames civilian deaths on Hamas because the militants operate in densely populated areas.

-Israel says that Gaza City — the largest Palestinian city in either the besieged strip or the occupied West Bank — remains a Hamas stronghold above what military officials claim is a vast underground tunnel network, even after several major raids earlier in the war.
+Israel says that Gaza City — the largest Palestinian city in either the besieged strip or the occupied West Bank — remains a Hamas stronghold, even after several major raids earlier in the war.

 Israel has intensified air and ground assaults on the outskirts of Gaza City, according to humanitarian groups that coordinate assistance for the displaced.